stiftelsen-effekt/effekt-backend/README.md

 <img src="docs/browser_root_route.png" width="500" />

+When making changes to the files under `/src`, the API will automatically restart unless it has crashed.
+If the application is stuck in a crashed state, simply restart (`ctrl` + `c` and then `docker compose up` in most terminals).

 ### Running commands in container

 In general, if you want to run commands in the docker container, you may use the following format